microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{FHIR_URL}}/Patient?_id=123
 ```

-You can also call the FHIR search API with `POST`, which is useful if the query string is too long or complex for a single line.
+You can also call the FHIR search API with `POST`, which is useful if the query string is too long for a single line.
 To search using `POST`, the search parameters are delivered in JSON format in the body of the request.

 Whenever a search request is successful, you’ll receive a JSON FHIR bundle response with a `"type": "searchset"` entry followed by the search results.
 If the search request fails, you’ll find the error details in the `"OperationOutcome"` part of the response.

 ## Common Search Parameters
 The following parameters apply to all FHIR Resources: ```_content```, ```_id```, ```_lastUpdated```, ```_profile```, ```_query```, ```_security```, ```_source```, and ```_tag```.
 In addition, the search parameters ```_text``` and ```_filter``` also apply to all Resources (as do the [search result parameters](https://www.hl7.org/fhir/search.html#Summary)).

-The search parameter ```_id``` refers to the Logical ID of a Resource instance and can be used when the query specifies a Resource type (`Patient` is used as an example):
+The search parameter ```_id``` refers to the [Logical ID](https://www.hl7.org/fhir/resource.html#id) of a Resource instance and can be used when the query specifies a Resource type (`Patient` is used as an example here):

 ```azurecli
  GET {{FHIR_URL}}/Patient?_id=123